-Letters of Intent were due Friday, March 20, 2020.
-Please see the 2020 Request for Proposals (RFP) for eligiblity requirements and submission guidelines that may be substantially similar next grant cycle.
-Questions should be directed to Dr. Terri Holzen in the HTRS office at [email protected] or by calling (414) 937-6569.
+Please see the 2021 Request for Proposals (RFP) for eligiblity requirements and submission guidelines.
+Questions should be directed to Terri Holzen in the HTRS office at [email protected] or by calling (414) 937-6569.

 The HTRS Mid-Career Research Award (MCRA) Program provides financial support for mid-career investigators pursuing clinical, translational, or basic science research projects in hemostasis and/or thrombosis.
 Applicants must be working in the United States or Canada for the duration of the proposed project.
-The project funded by this year's program will run for two years: November 2020 - October 2022.
-The 2020 HTRS MCRA Program is supported by a grant to HTRS from Genentech.
+The project funded by this program will run for two years: November 2021 - October 2023.

 The goals of the MCRA Program are to: